jscutlery/semver/README.md

 chore(${projectName}): release version ${version}
 ```

+Two variables can be resolved:

-The `version` variable is resolved to the current release version, for instance `1.0.1`.
-This option also allows you to interpolate the `projectName` variable:
+- `version` the current release version (for instance `1.0.0`)
+- `projectName` the project name to be versioned (for instance `my-project`)

+Note that it's the right place to add common keywords to skip CI workflows, for example: `[skip ci]` for GitHub.

 ```
 release: bump ${projectName} to ${version} [skip ci]
 ```

-Note that it's the right place to add common keywords to skip CI workflows, for example: `[skip ci]` for GitHub.

 #### Triggering executors post-release